-- Maturity (required argument) – It is the security’s maturity date or when it expires.
+- Maturity (required argument) – The security’s maturity date or when it expires.

-- Investment (required argument) – It is the amount invested in the security.
+- Investment (required argument) – This is the amount invested in the security.

-- Discount (required argument) – It is the security’s discount rate.
+- Discount (required argument) – This is the security’s discount rate.

-- Basis (optional argument) – It is the type of day count basis to be used.
+- Basis (optional argument) – The type of day count basis to be used.

 |Basis||Day Count basis|

 |0 or omitted||US(NASD) 30/360|